 Invite guest testers to help you run your tests.
 Perfect for asking clients to perform User Acceptance Testing, as well as just roping in more help when you're late for a release.

-Guest Testing is helpful in many scenarios, each of which deserves its own article, but including
+Guest Testing is helpful in many scenarios, including:

 Test results in Testpad are recorded in columns to the right of test prompts.
 Each column is to record a different set of results against the same prompts (although filters could be used to vary the subset that's actually tested).
 Columns are mostly used to establish test runs against different environments such as different browsers for webapps, or different phones for mobile apps.
 Columns can also be used for the same environment but for different testers (you get a higher chance of finding bugs if different brains can look at the same test ideas).